Equivariant Neural Networks for General Linear Symmetries on Lie Algebras: Top Tagging Experiment: Framework, Proof, and Implementation

 \subsection{Experimental Implementation}

-\paragraph{Dataset} The experiment uses the Top-Tagging dataset~\citep{kasieczka2019machine}, which contains 2 million simulated proton-proton collision events.
+\paragraph{Dataset.} The experiment uses the Top-Tagging dataset~\citep{kasieczka2019machine}, which contains 2 million simulated proton-proton collision events.
 The dataset was generated with Pythia, Delphos, and FastJet to model the ATLAS detector response.
 We use the standard 60\%/20\%/20\% splits for training, validation, and testing.
 Each jet is represented as a set of constituent particles, each with four-momentum $p=(E,p_x,p_y,p_z)$.

-\paragraph{Model} Our model leverages the established architecture of LorentzNet ~\citep{gong2022efficient}, utilizing its stack of Lorentz Group Equivariant Blocks (LGEBs) for message passing on the jet's particle cloud.
-While the original LorentzNet computes these features directly from the 4-momenta using the Minkowski inner product, our approach introduces a modified bilinear form based feature extraction.
-We first embed each pair of 4-momenta, $p_i$ and $p_j$, from the Minkowski space $\mathbb{R}^{1,3}$ into the Lie algebra $\mathfrak{gl}(5)$ via the map $p \mapsto X(p)$.
-The invariant features for the message passing are then derived from the bilinear form, $B(\cdot, \cdot)$, on this Lie algebraic space.
+\paragraph{Model.} Our model leverages the established architecture of LorentzNet \citep{gong2022efficient}, utilizing its stack of Lorentz Group Equivariant Blocks (LGEBs) for message passing on the jet's particle cloud.
+While the original LorentzNet computes these features directly from the 4-momenta using the Minkowski inner product, our approach introduces a modified bilinear form-based feature extraction.
+We first embed each pair of 4-momenta, $p_i$ and $p_j$, from the Minkowski space $\mathbb{R}^{1,3}$ into the Lie algebra $\mathfrak{gl}(5)$ via the map $p \mapsto \varphi(p)$, as defined in Equation~\ref{eq:lorentz_embedding}.
+The invariant features for the message passing are then derived from the bilinear form, $\widetilde{B}(\cdot, \cdot)$, on this Lie algebraic space.
 The edge message $m_{ij}$ is thus constructed as:

 where $h_i, h_j$ are scalar features, $\phi_e$ is an MLP, and $\psi$ is a stabilizing nonlinearity.
 As shown in the main results (Table \ref{tab:top_tagging_results}), this approach leads to an advantage in background rejection when compared against a parameter-matched LorentzNet baseline.
 The architectural differences are summarized in Table~\ref{tab:top_tagging_arch_details}.